01 of 10

 The Drive Pump , (or powerhead)

-Although you can use a siphon method to supply your system water to the denitrator, I chose to power drive my project.
-Siphon feeds are unreliable in my experience, (restarting a broken siphon has never been one of my favorite things).
+Although you can use a siphon method to supply your system water to the denitrator, We chose to power drive our project.
+Siphon feeds are unreliable in our experience, (restarting a broken siphon has never been one of our favorite things).

 As such, you’ll need to match the pump’s output tubing to the denitrator’s smaller intake fitting.
 The diagram shows the “step-down” method used to accomplish this.
 Start with a piece of tubing that will fit over your pump’s output nozzle.